HeRoisDreamin/to-do-list/README.md

 # to-do-list
-A python mini-college-project to-do list which can input tasks, view tasks and delete tasks.
+A simple terminal-based, python mini-college-project to-do list which can input tasks, view tasks and delete tasks.
 Stores the tasks in .txt file!